 Debts that have lower interest rates and are often tax-deductible belong at this priority level.

-By meeting the other priorities, you have done an excellent job managing your money and getting your financial state in tip-top shape.
+You have done an excellent job managing your money and getting your financial state in tip-top shape by meeting the other priorities.
 Now you’re ready to take on the last of your debt obligations.

 This money needs to come from your wants budget category or possibly from the general savings budget category.
 You should never use your emergency fund or retirement savings to pay off debt.

 Awesome job!
 You have built an emergency fund, eliminated your toxic debt and bad spending habits, and you are consistently saving 15% of your income building a nest egg for the retirement years.